 Safe delivery shows a similar pattern.
+For all implementa-

-For all implementations, the original protocol supports up to 600 Mbps before latency begins to rise sharply, and latency is 3.7 - 4.7 ms at this point.
+Fig. 5.
+Agreed delivery latency vs throughput for 1350 byte messages and 8850 byte messages, 10 Gb network tions, the original protocol supports up to 600 Mbps before latency begins to rise sharply, and latency is 3.7 - 4.7 ms at this point.
 The accelerated protocol supports 800 Mbps with latency around 2 ms, improving throughput by over 30% and latency by over 45% at the same time.
 The accelerated protocol achieves throughput over 900 Mbps with latency comparable to that of the original protocol at 600 Mbps.